Brody Dalle

 Brody Dalle (born Bree Joanna Alice Robinson; 1 January 1979) is an Australian singer, songwriter, and musician.
-She began playing music in her adolescence and moved to Los Angeles at the age of 18, where she founded the punk rock band The Distillers.
+She began playing music at the age of 13 and moved to Los Angeles at the age of 18, where she founded the punk rock band the Distillers.
 The group released three albums before disbanding in 2006.
 She began another project, Spinnerette, which released an eponymous album in 2009.
 In 2014, she released Diploid Love, her first album under her solo name.
+The Distillers reunited in 2018.

 Early life

 Brody Dalle was born Bree Joanna Alice Robinson in Melbourne on 1 January 1979.
 She was raised in the Fitzroy and Northcote suburbs of Melbourne.
+Dalle's maternal grandfather was Giacomo Costa, an Italian-Australian professional wrestler best known by his ring-name, Al Costello, and the creator and original member of the tag-team the Fabulous Kangaroos.
 Her father left their family when she was young.
 Her parents later married other people; through her father's second marriage, she is the older half-sister of actress Morgana Robinson.
 She did not have much contact with Robinson until the two met backstage after a Distillers show in 2004, where Robinson revealed that their father now lives "in Leeds or some shit".
 Dalle was sexually abused as a child, spending much of her teenage years in court cases surrounding the abuse.
 She began training to be an Olympic swimmer as a teenager.
 She attended and was expelled from two Catholic high schools in Melbourne before dropping out.
-She also used drugs and later said, "I was never a junkie, I was never shoeless and selling my mum's car to a Gypsy.
-I just experimented, like everyone else."
+She also used drugs and later said, "I was never a junkie, I was never shoeless and selling my mum’s car to a Gypsy.
+I just experimented, like everyone else".